base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/deployment-to-base-sepolia-sbs.md

 By the end of this lesson you should be able to:

-- Deploy a contract to the Base Goerli testnet and interact with it in Etherscan
+- Deploy a contract to the Base Sepolia testnet and interact with it in Etherscan

 ---